With Power Out And Phones Down, A Struggle To Reach Loved Ones In Puerto Rico

 It's not just the cellular networks that aren't working: The FCC says it has received reports that "large percentages of consumers are without either cable services or wireline services."

 Some people were able to connect using Internet-based tools.
-Julio Cerón, who lives in Silver Spring, Md., said he reached family members in the northeast region of Canovanas by calling via Messenger, a service from Facebook, "which we couldn't have done a couple of years ago," he told NPR.
+Julio Cerón, who lives in Silver Spring, Md., said he reached family members in the northeastern region of Canovanas by calling via Messenger, a service from Facebook, "which we couldn't have done a couple of years ago," he told NPR.

 But if you can't get on the Internet, services like Messenger are no help.

-Dyn Research posted charts of Internet traffic in Puerto Rico: traffic that dropped precipitously on Wednesday as power and Internet connections there failed.
+Dyn Research posted charts of Internet traffic in Puerto Rico, which dropped precipitously on Wednesday as power and Internet connections there failed.

 DNS queries from #PuertoRico near zero as of 11:30 UTC 20-Sep. #HurricaneMaria causing islandwide power and internet failures. pic.twitter.com/ANaZv1QLxr— Dyn Research (@DynResearch) September 21, 2017

-Vanessa Calderón-Rosado told NPR member station WBUR on Thursday that it took her days and dozens of tries to reach her 87-year-old father on a landline.
+Vanessa Calderón-Rosado, who works in Boston, told NPR member station WBUR on Thursday that it took her days and dozens of tries to reach her 87-year-old father on a landline.

 Supreme Court Justice Sonia Sotomayor said she, too, was struggling to reach family members in the west coast area of Mayaguez.